zyedidia/lfi/README.md

 (including SIMD), but does not support dynamic code generation.
 We are also planning to add support for ARMv8.1+ extensions.

 LFI is currently in development.
+For now, please only use it for experimentation, and refrain from posting about it on public forums.
 In particular, so far the runtime has just been used for collecting measurements, and does not provide a fully sandboxed environment.
 We are currently working on rewriting it to be fully secure.

 # Tools